Frequently Asked Questions

 We focus on providing reliable service without unnecessary overhead.
 By keeping operations efficient and pricing transparent, we can offer professional registered agent service and privacy protection for less than the $125 to $436 that many competitors charge.

-Everything: a registered office address in Connecticut, same-day document scanning and forwarding, compliance reminders and alerts, online document portal access, and privacy protection.
-No hidden fees, no per-document charges.
+Everything: a registered office address in Connecticut, lawsuit imaging service for Connecticut, compliance reminders and alerts, online document portal access, and privacy protection.
+No hidden fees.

 Visit our checkout page to get started.
 We'll collect your business information, provide your registered agent address for state filings, and set up your online document portal.
 If you're switching from another agent, we'll guide you through the change process.